John Hanhardt: Career

 Hanhardt's expansive curatorial practice spans three decades.
 Hanhardt began his career in the department of Film and Video at the Museum of Modern Art.
 He then went on to establish the first Film and Media Arts collection at the Walker Art Museum.
 Following his success at the Walker, Hanhardt was appointed Curator and Head of the Film and Video department at the Whitney Museum of American Art in 1974.
 At the Whitney, Hanhardt was the director of the New American Film and Video Series which surveyed independent film and the emergence of video as an art form.
 He is also responsible for developing the museum's video art installation collection.
 In 1996, Hanhardt was appointed Senior Curator of Film and Media Arts at the Solomon R. Guggenheim Museum where he developed “its international exhibition program, as well as its video installation art collection."
 In 2006, he was appointed as the Consulting Senior Curator for Film and Media Arts and the Nam June Paik Art Center at the Smithsonian American Art Museum.

 In addition to his museum experience, Hanhardt has published, lectured, and taught extensively on film and media art.
 He has held adjunct teaching positions at Columbia University, Harvard University, the School of the Art Institute of Chicago, the Rhode Island School of Design, Middlebury College, and Williams College.

+In 2013, Bard College acquired Hanhardt's archive, vast collection of records documenting Hanhardt’s curatorial practice within five major art institutions in the United States.